Aman-B/Surf-Sharing-Mobile-App/README.md

 **Firebase:**

 The app uses [Google Firebase](https://firebase.google.com/).
-For the project to correctly build, the following steps should be followed:
+For the project to correctly build, the following steps should be taken:
 * Go to Tools > Android > SDK Manager
 * Go to the SDK Tools tab
 * Ensure that the following are installed and up to date: